Zucker School of Medicine at Hofstra/Northwell Internal Medicine Residency Program at Vassar Brothers Medical Center

 Research and Quality Improvement Opportunities

-The Nuvance Health Internal Medicine Residency Program at Vassar Brothers Medical Center (ACGME 1403500932, NRMP# 2183140C0) thanks you for your interest in applying to our program.
-We are an ACGME accredited internal medicine residency who was given full continued accreditation status in January 2021 and is valid for a period of 10 years.
-We accept all applications through the ERAS only and participate annually in the NRMP Match Program.
-We hope you choose to join us.
+The Zucker School of Medicine at Hofstra/Northwell Internal Medicine Residency Program at Vassar Brothers Medical Center (ACGME ID # 1403500932) thanks you for your interest in applying to our program.
+We are an ACGME accredited internal medicine residency program.
+We accept applications through ERAS only and participate annually in the NRMP Match (NRMP #: 2495140C0) Program.

 Requirements: The following items are required for consideration of interview.
 All items must be received through ERAS application portal: